-Lewis Hamilton is a British driver who currently races for the Mercedes team and is widely regarded as one of the greatest drivers in F1 history.
+Lewis Hamilton is a British driver who currently races for the Ferrari team and is widely regarded as one of the greatest drivers in F1 history.
 He has achieved an unprecedented level of success, equalling Michael Schumacher’s record of seven World Championships and holds records for most wins, pole positions, and podium finishes, among other records.

 Nationality | British |